 Skip to content

-The traditional and biggest LMSes, Blackboard, Moodle and Canvas are around 20 years old (Blackboard: 1997, Moodle: 2002, Canvas: 2008).
-The first were build in the infancy of the world wide web and they ended up being build around advances in web technology that allowed for better interaction beyond the initial fairly static web pages.
-As such, they are still build around creating web pages with content.
-Some have evolved like content management systems with templates, so adding new content becomes easier.
-Some newer LMSes like Google Classroom and similar evolve around the office productivity tools and sharing files, while still having the page like and similar exercise content.
+These systems were built in the infancy of the world wide web, shaped by early advances in web technology that allowed for richer interaction beyond initial static pages.
+They are still built around creating web pages with content.
+Some have evolved like content management systems with templates, making it easier to add new material.
+More recent entrants like Google Classroom took a different direction, evolving around office productivity tools and file sharing, while still supporting page-like exercise content.

 The first LMSes have been around for a long time and have tried to handle many use cases.
 They may for instance be used by a single person creating a course, a company creating learning content for employees, or full-on learning institutions.
 And they may be used by primary schools to universities.
 They may assist in the planning of courses with availability of rooms and teachers, keep track of student attendance and grades, support various workflows for correcting assignments and other things besides the creation and distribution of learning material.